SkyNickYT/udly/README.md

 This GUI tool will work over the latest branches of the Udemy Downloader made by Puyodead1

-This tool is not to be confused with a full
+This tool is not to be confused with a full-fledge way to obtain courses as, is just an abstraction layer on top of the downloader program.

 # How to Use?
 Put all the files in the udemy-downloader folder.